IgASF/IgASF/README.md

  --------------------------------------------------------------------------
 ```

-This is a small library that assemble the system matrix of Isogeometric Analysis
+This is a small library that assembles the system matrix of an Isogeometric Analysis
-discretization of PDEs based on tensor product spline.
+discretization of PDEs based on tensor product splines.
 It implements the algorithms
 described in the research paper

 A. Bressan, S. Takacs. *Sum-factorization techniques in Isogeometric Analysis*.